S3-working-group/s3-practical-guide/S3-practical-guide.md

 ### Proposal Forming Steps

-**Consent to driver**: _Is this driver relevant for us to respond to?
-Is the driver statement an accurate description of what is happening and what is needed?_
+**Consent to driver**: Briefly present the [driver](glossary:organizational-driver). _Is this driver relevant for us to respond to?
+Are there any essential amendments to what has been presented?_

 **Deepen shared understanding of driver**: invite essential questions to understand the driver in more detail.